fragaria/website/_drafts/2018-11-12-building-a-simple-company-website-the-hard-way-vertical-rhythm.md

 ### The baseline problem

 A *baseline* is the invisible line on which most letters sit.
-Following figure demonstrates it quite well:
+The following figure demonstrates it quite well:

 {% include figure.html cloudinary_src='posts/2018-09-03-building-a-simple-company-website-the-hard-way-typography__4_jal5ik' sizing='wide' caption='Baseline, line-height, font-size and cap height explained, author: <a href="https://medium.com/@razvanonofrei/aligning-type-to-baseline-the-right-way-using-sass-e258fce47a9b">Razvan Onofrei</a>' %}